MorphDiv/TeDDi_sample/Database/README.md

 `python3 load-database.py`

-See the [requirements file](requirements.txt) for the required Python libraries for running the script.
-For more information on how to install these libraries, see [Installing packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
+See the [requirements file](requirements.txt) for the required Python library for running the script.
+For more information on how to install Python libraries, see [Installing packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
 They must be installed to run the database aggregation pipeline.

 The default is set to development mode and will run the database creation pipeline on the [100LC/Database/tests/Corpus](tests/Corpus) directory, which contains the maximally diverse input file formats (for testing), as described in OpenBIS.
 This script then generates a SQLite database called `test.sqlite3`, if it does not fail when parsing the raw input files (see discussion below).